 By Shruthi L S on Apr 24, 2020 9:09:46 AM

-The 2016 Tricentis Software Fail Watch report estimated worldwide software failure costs to be USD 1.1 Trillion.
+The recent industry report estimated worldwide software failure costs to be USD 1.1 Trillion.
 A 2018 study by the Consortium for IT Software Quality maintained that for the US alone, the cost of defective software was USD 2.84 Trillion.
 These relative costs of fixing errors post a software release is unarguably higher than if they were uncovered during the design phase.

 The 2019 Accelerate State of DevOps report maintains, “DevOps will eventually be the standard way of software development and operations.”
 This is indeed true as enterprises acknowledge three factors: increased demand for superior quality software, faster product launches, and better value for tech with optimized software delivery performance.
 However, in today’s competitive landscape, is this enough to succeed?